|

 Is there any problem sending shipments of absinthe to the USA?

-La Boheme UK Ltd. accepts absinthe orders from almost any country in the world.
-We have been shipping absinthe to the USA for ten years now and we have had no negative comments regarding customs procedures.
-Thujone is still banned in the U.S., but as a food rather than a drug.
 You aren't allowed to distill or commercially make absinthe, but you can legally own a bottle and even make your own as long as it isn't distilled.
 All of our Czech Absinthe products are being sent in plain cardboard boxes, description of the product and absinthe cocktail recipes are enclosed with every parcel.
-Our standard delivery time is usually 10 working days.

 Will strong Absinthe make me high (hallucinate, etc.)?

-results of alcohol, though at up to 70%, the effects of the alcohol alone can be
+Quality absinthe, properly distilled, does have a different effect over and above the results of alcohol, though at up to 70%, the effects of the alcohol alone can be

-alone.
+considerable.
+Absinthe's effects, despite popular conception, are not due to the wormwood alone.
 Absinthe's constituents consist of a very delicate balance of various herbs, most

 of which contribute in one way or another to its intoxicating effects.
-It is a push-me,
+It is a push-me, pull-you effect of the various herbs, as some are of an heightening effect, and others are

 lowering.
-The effect on the individual is subjective, and can best be described as a kind
+The effect on the individual is subjective, and can best be described as a kind of heightened clarity of mind and vision, mildly ponderous and sparkling, and warmed by

 the effect of the alcohol.
-This seems to wear off after 20 or 30 minutes, leaving one with
+This seems to wear off after 20 or 30 minutes, leaving one with an alcohol buzz.
+2-3 glasses of absinthe seems to do the trick.
+More than that, depending

 on the proof of the alcohol, absinthe will just make you very drunk.